-Personally I chose TriFinance because of its belief in putting employees first.
-The past two years I experienced that this was not just a catchphrase, but instead acts as the backbone of the organization.
+Personally, I chose TriFinance because of its belief in putting employees first.
+Over the past two years, I experienced that this was not just a catchphrase but instead acts as the backbone of the organization.
 Moreover, as I need new challenges to keep my job interesting, working as a consultant is a perfect fit.

 How one project leads to another

-Coming out of operational environments, it was a logical step to start my journey as a project consultant in a similar role.
+Coming out of operational environments, starting my journey as a project consultant in a similar role was a logical step.
 My first client needed support within the brokerage and the payments teams.
 I got the opportunity to start in a field I did not yet know: the payments division.
 After successfully fulfilling my mission, the project for which we offered operational support was still in full swing.